Back to Blog

 What Happens If You Don't Get a Root Canal?

 When a tooth with an infected or damaged pulp is left untreated, the infection does not typically resolve on its own.
 Over time, bacteria may continue to spread within and beyond the tooth, potentially leading to a dental abscess, bone loss, and further complications.
-Root canal vs doing nothing is often a choice between preserving the tooth and risking its loss.
+A root canal vs doing nothing is not simply a choice between treatment and waiting — it is often a choice between preserving the tooth and risking its loss.
 Professional assessment is essential to determine the best approach for each individual case.

 What May Happen If an Infected Tooth Is Left Untreated